The files that are used in Content Station are stored in Enterprise are typically related to other files in Enterprise:

 |Placed on||All files that can be placed on a layout||Shown for each layout that the selected file is placed on.|

 |Placed||Layouts||Shown for each file that is placed on the selected layout|

-Figure: Labels above the files indicate the type of link.
+Figure: The Linked files panel in Content Station version 11.22 and lower.
+A label above the file indicates the type of link.
 Here, a file is selected that is placed on a layout and is part of a Dossier.